India women's national under-17 football team: BRICS U-17 Football Cup

 In 2018, at the second edition of BRICS U-17 Football Cup, which is a U-17 Football tournament played among teams of five BRICS countries, the U17 women's teams of the respective countries were invited to play in the tournament.
 India played round robin matches, first against South Africa, and suffered a loss by 5−1, then suffered another defeat against Russia by 3−1.
 In their next match Brazil defeated them by 5−0 and in their last match they lost 2−1 to China.

 Results and fixtures

+For past match results of the under-17 team, see the results in Indian football seasons.